IVF Reads / Premature Menopause and Fertility

 Premature menopause, also known as primary ovarian insufficiency (POI), is a condition where a woman's ovaries stop functioning normally before the age of 40.
 This condition is characterized by the cessation of menstruation and the decline of estrogen production, which are hallmark signs of menopause.
-However, unlike natural menopause, which typically occurs around the age of 51, premature menopause can occur as early as the teenage years or in the twenties and thirties.

 The causes of premature menopause are varied and can include genetic factors, autoimmune disorders, certain medical treatments such as chemotherapy or radiation, and surgical removal of the ovaries.
 In some cases, the cause remains unknown, which can be particularly frustrating for those affected.